|Previous Page||Front Page||Diary Index||Next Page|

 Night 847.
 All times BST.
 Blackout begins: 17.13, ends: 09.01

 Despite widespread fog, fifty-five enemy aircraft mounted an attack on Tyneside.
 In Newcastle, ten HEs were dropped, most of them at Gosforth in the Matthew Bank area, houses were destroyed and many more damaged in Matthew Bank and Keyes Gardens.
 An eye witness account given in 1991 states that seven people were killed, a number seriously injured, and that in one house which had taken a direct hit, a youngster was found hanging upside down by his foot which had to be amputated to free him.
-This lad, Newton Ripley, made a full recovery and was later awarded the Scouts VC (Cornwall Badge) for his bravery on that night.
+This lad, Newton Shipley, made a full recovery and was later awarded the Scouts VC (Cornwall Badge) for his bravery on that night.

 HEs also fell in Denton, Byker, Jesmond, Dudley and Newburn.